aybehrouz/argennon/proposal.md

 We also use a ZK-EDB for storing the code area of each segment and we include the commitment of this DB in every block.
 Every code area will be stored in the DB with `applicationID` as its key.
 Like heap pages, nodes also keep a cache of code areas.

 ### Blockchain
-Every block of the blockchain corresponds to a set of transactions.
+Every block of Algorand blockchain corresponds to a set of transactions.
 We store the hash of this set in every block but we don't keep the transaction set itself.
 To be able to detect replay attacks, we require every signature that a user creates to have a nonce.
 This nonce consists of the issuance round of a signature and a sequence number: `(issuance, sequence)`.
-When a user creates more than one signature in a round he needs to sequence his signatures starting from 0.
+When a user creates more than one signature in a round, he needs to sequence his signatures starting from 0.
 We define a maximum life time for signatures, so a signature is invalid if `currentRound - issuance > maxLifeTime` or if a signature of the same user with a bigger or equal nonce is already used (i.e. is recorded in the blockchain).
 A nonce is bigger than another nonce if it has an older issuance.
 If two nonces have an equal issuance the nonce with the bigger sequence number will be considered to be bigger.

 To be able to detect invalid signatures, we keep the maximum nonce of used digital signatures per user.
 When the difference between `issuance` component of this nonce and the current round becomes bigger than the maximum allowed life time of a signature, this information can be safely deleted. **In this way, we will not have the problem of "unremovable empty accounts" like Ethereum.**